-- A. Students must submit a new application for each program and degree sought: master's, specialist's, and doctoral. - B. All credentials (application, an official transcript from each institution attended, and standardized test scores) must be submitted to Graduate Admissions by the deadline published in the University Calendar, or the departmental deadline.
+- A. Students must submit a new application for each program and/or degree sought: master's, specialist's, and doctoral. - B. All credentials (application, an official transcript from each institution attended, and standardized test scores) must be submitted to Graduate Admissions by the deadline published in the University Calendar, or the departmental deadline.
 Letters of recommendation and other required materials should be sent directly to the department.
-If applying to more than one department, students should have letters sent to all departments. - C. All applicants must pay a \$25 application fee.
-Send checks or money orders to the Graduate Studies Office. - D. After all credentials are received, graduate admissions office will compute the applicant's grade point average for the last 60 hours of baccalaureate classwork and will forward the application and transcripts to the appropriate department chair.
-As soon as the application has been processed by the department chair, the college dean, and the University coordinator of Graduate Studies, the Office of Graduate Studies will notify the applicant of the university's decision on the request for admission.
-The letter from the Graduate Studies Office is the official letter of admission. - E. An applicant's admission status is good for a maximum of one year.
+If applying to more than one department, students should have letters sent to all departments. - C. All applicants must pay an application fee for each application submitted.
+Send checks or money orders to the Graduate School or pay by credit card on the web page www.usm.edu/graduatestudies. - D. After all credentials are received, graduate admissions office will compute the applicant's grade point average for the last 60 hours of baccalaureate classwork and will forward the application and transcripts to the appropriate department chair.
+As soon as the application has been processed by the department chair, the college dean, and the University coordinator of Gradaute Studies, the Office of Graduate Studies will notify the applicant of the university's decision on the request for admission.
+The letter from the dean of the Graduate School is the official letter of admission. - E. An applicant's admission status is good for a maximum of 3 semesters.
 However, some departments require a new application if the student does not enroll the semester he/she is admitted.
-Once a student's admission window closes, all paperwork (transcripts, etc.) is shredded, and a student must again apply for admission (not readmission). - F. Students whose native language is not English and have recently come to the United States are required to take the TOEFL exam to demonstrate English proficiency. - G. If born after 1956, a Certificate of Compliance is required.
+Once a student's admission window closes, all paperwork (transcripts, etc.) is shredded, and a student must again apply for admission (not readmission). - F. Students whose native language is not English and have recently come to the United States are required to take the TOEFL or the IELTS exam to demonstrate English proficiency. - G. If born after 1956, a Certificate of Compliance is required.
 International students may have additional requirements (contact International Student and Scholar Services).